Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

 - *Language*
   Click the drop-down list to select the language.
 All languages, that are active in *PIM* are displayed in the drop-down list.
 For detailed information, see [Select a language](/PIM/Operation/04_ManageView.md#select-a-language).

-- *Scope*
+- *Channel*
-  Click the drop-down list to select the scope.
-All scopes that are active in *PIM* are displayed in the drop-down list.
-By default, the **Actindo Basic** scope is preselected.
-For detailed information, see [Select a scope](/PIM/Operation/04_ManageView.md#select-a-scope).
+  Click the drop-down list to select the channel.
+All channels that are active in *PIM* are displayed in the drop-down list.
+By default, the **Actindo Basic** channel is preselected.
+For detailed information, see [Select a channel](/PIM/Operation/04_ManageView.md#select-a-channel).

 [comment]: <> (List needs title)
 - *Catalog*